onurpe/astro-paper/src/content/blog/how-to-prepare-a-good-soil-for-tomato-plant.md

 ---
-title: How to prepare a good soil for tomato plant?
+title: How to prepare a good soil for tomato plant
 description: "Here are some steps for creating and fertilizing soil for tomato plants, from seed to harvest:"
 pubDatetime: 2023-04-03T22:19:35.438Z